Meth’s Impact On The Body: Euphoria To Desolation

 Physical Toll Of Chronic Meth Use

 Chronic meth use inflicts a heavy toll on the body.
-People frequently deal with a list of withdrawal symptoms, including rapid weight loss, severe tooth decay (meth mouth), skin sores, and severe acne.
+People frequently deal with a list of meth withdrawal symptoms, including rapid weight loss, severe tooth decay (meth mouth), skin sores, and severe acne.
 Cardiovascular issues like increased heart rate, high blood pressure, and a greater risk of stroke are common among people.

 Additionally, meth use affects the respiratory system, leading to lung damage and chronic respiratory conditions.
 These physical consequences can result in long-term health issues and significant deterioration in one’s overall well-being.